eja/cronotopia/README.md

 ## Acknowledgments

 *   **[Wikidata](https://www.wikidata.org/):** For the provision of the extensive, structured open knowledge graph that serves as the primary source for the historical data processed by this system.
-*   **[SQLite](https://www.sqlite.org/):** For the robust, serverless database engine that underpins the application's architecture, enabling its reliable offline performance and unified data storage.
+*   **[OpenStreetMap](https://www.openstreetmap.org/):** For the open geospatial data used to generate the base map tiles.
 *   **[MapLibre](https://maplibre.org/):** For the advanced, open-source mapping libraries utilized to render the vector tiles and geospatial visualizations within the user interface.
-*   **[Protomaps](https://protomaps.com/):** For the innovative tools and ecosystem that facilitate the efficient storage and serving of vector tiles.
+*   **[SQLite](https://www.sqlite.org/):** For the robust, serverless database engine that underpins the application's architecture, enabling its reliable offline performance and unified data storage.